| |

-Executives and Senior Managers an independent point of view at a reasonable
+Managers an independent point of view at a reasonable cost.
+We have

-cost.
-We have first-hand experience of the international Capital Markets and
+first-hand experience of the international Capital Markets and the

-the Investment Management Industry that goes back more than 30 years and we
+Investment Management Industry that goes back nearly 50 years and we

 have worked and lived in most leading financial centres.